article background

 • Cooked rice

-This also includes ready-made meals that have ‘high-risk foods’ as ingredients, such as pizza, pasta salads, casseroles, quiches, sandwiches, and cakes.
-By keeping these ‘high-risk foods’ under 4°C it stops them from entering the ‘danger zone’ – temperatures between 5°C and 60°C. This particular temperature range gives bacteria an ideal environment to grow and multiply to numbers that cause food poisoning.
+Included among these are ready-made meals that contain ‘high-risk foods’.
+For example: pizza, pasta salads, casseroles, quiches, sandwiches and cakes.
+The CSIRO says storing these ‘high-risk foods’ at 5°C or below stops them from entering the ‘danger zone’ – temperatures between 5°C and 60°C. This temperature range gives bacteria an ideal breeding environment, allowing it to grow and multiply to numbers that cause food poisoning.

-Additionally, all perishables should be placed in the fridge or freezer right away, while fresh produce like vegetables and fruits should not be left at room temperature for any longer than two hours.
-If you’ve neglected to properly refrigerate something, it’s usually best to throw it out.
+All perishables should be placed in the fridge or freezer as soon as possible after purchasing, while fresh produce should not be left at room temperature for any longer than two hours.
+Any longer than this time frame, food can spoil and cause illness.

-10 ways to tell if your food is off
+10 ways to tell if food has spoiled

-Food can spoil for different reasons, such as temperature fluctuations, storage at an incorrect temperature, weak or damaged packaging as well as bugs or rodents.
-Aside from leaving a bad taste in your mouth, consuming spoiled foods can result in adverse reactions and symptoms of food poisoning including nausea, stomach cramps, vomiting, diarrhoea, fever, and other issues associated with food poisoning.
-Yuck!
+Food can spoil for different reasons, such as fridge or freezer temperature fluctuations, storage at an incorrect temperature, weak or damaged packaging as well as bugs or rodents.
+Symptoms of food poisoning include nausea, stomach cramps, vomiting, diarrhoea, fever and more.

 1. Discolouration